thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.13.12: Handle unsupported collations, and unwanted .htaccess redirects; plus many tweaks and internal improvements
+* 1.13.16: Various small tweaks and fixes - a recommended update for everyone